Node Management¶

 Stop the management service on the current machine.
 If the service is configured to run in Multi Mode, be careful to stop the right instance.

-# service beegfs-mgmtd stop # umount /data/ssd
+# systemctl stop beegfs-mgmtd # umount /data/ssd

 If you don’t need the management service running on the current machine, please uninstall it.